parallelcodefoundry/ParEval-Repo/data/SimpleMOC-kernel/naive-gemini-cuda-to-omp/output-1/repo/README.txt

 ==============================================================================

 There are a number of switches that can be set at the top of the makefile, along with more advanced compilation features.
+You will need to adjust the Makefile to reflect your compiler and target architecture.

 Here is a sample of the control panel at the top of the makefile:

-COMPILER    = <Your OpenMP offloading compiler>
+COMPILER    = g++
-OPTIMIZE    = yes
+OPTIMIZE    ?= yes
-DEBUG       = no
+DEBUG       ?= no
-PROFILE     = no
+PROFILE     ?= no
+TABLE       ?= no

 Explanation of Flags:

-COMPILER <Your OpenMP offloading compiler> - This selects your compiler (e.g., icc, clang).
+COMPILER <g++> - This selects your compiler (g++ is now supported).

-OPTIMIZE - Adds compiler optimization flags.
+OPTIMIZE - Adds compiler optimization flag "-O3" and other optimizations.

-DEBUG - Adds compiler debugging flags.
+DEBUG - Adds the compiler flag "-g".

-PROFILE - Adds compiler profiling flags.
+PROFILE - Adds the compiler flag "-pg".

 ===============================================================================
 SimpleMOC-kernel Strawman Reactor Defintion